Merzasphor/MWSE/docs/source/types/mwseTimer.md

 ### `iterations`

+*Read-only*.
 The amount of iterations left for the timer.

 **Returns**: